MINI Clubman estate - Reliability & safety

 MINI Clubman reliability

-The revised Clubman didn't appear in our annual Driver Power owner satisfaction survey but MINI as a brand finished in 26th place out of 30 manufacturers.
-Of the MINI owners that responded, 8% told us they’d experienced at least one fault with their car in the first year.
+The revised Clubman didn't appear in our annual Driver Power owner satisfaction survey but MINI as a brand finished in 19th place out of 29 manufacturers, and above BMW and Audi.
+Of the MINI owners that responded, 11% told us they’d experienced at least one fault with their car in the first year.
+That’s a little lower than average.